-- The promotion of over-the-counter medicines if relevant to the practice of the HCP. - Pens and notepads at company organized or third-party events (only company branded, of minimal value and in the necessary quantity for the purpose of the event).
-Covered in new Q&A Items of Medical Utility Examples: inhalation devices (without active ingredient) or devices intended to assist patients to learn how to self-inject, software or mobile apps (e.g. BMI calculator).
+- The promotion of over-the-counter medicines if relevant to the practice of the HCP. - Pens and notepads at company organized events for the purpose of taking notes during the meeting.
+(Not product, only company branded, of minimal value and in the necessary quantity for the purpose of the event). - $\sqrt{}$ Covered in new Q&A

+Items of Medical Utility

+Examples: inhalation devices (without active ingredient) or devices intended to assist patients to learn how to self-inject, software or mobile apps (e.g. BMI calculator).

 Already restricted in 2012, but now further clarified.

 Items of Medical Utility can include the company name, but must not be product branded, unless the product's name is essential for the correct use of the item by the patient.

 Items of Medical Utility